 Skip to main content

-Wilms Tumor Stages
+Wilms Tumor Stages and Risk Groups

-The stage of a cancer describes how far it has spread.
-Your child’s treatment and prognosis (outlook) depend, to a large extent, on the cancer’s stage.
-Staging is based on the results of the physical exam and imaging tests (ultrasound, CT scans, etc.), which are described in Tests for Wilms Tumors, as well as on the results of surgery to remove the tumor, if it has been done.
+Staging is based on the results of the physical exam and imaging tests, like ultrasound and CT scans.
+(These are described in Tests for Wilms Tumors.)
+Staging is also based on the results of surgery to remove the tumor, if surgery has been done.

 Children’s Oncology Group (COG) staging system

-A staging system is a standard way for the cancer care team to sum up the extent of the tumor.
 In the United States, the Children’s Oncology Group staging system is used most often to describe the extent of spread of Wilms tumors.
-This system divides Wilms tumors into 5 stages using Roman numerals I through V.
+This system divides Wilms tumors into 5 stages, using Roman numerals I through V.

 Stage I

 The tumor is contained within one kidney and was removed completely by surgery.
 The tissue layer surrounding the kidney (the renal capsule) was not broken during surgery.
-The cancer had not grown into blood vessels in or next to the kidney.
-The tumor was not biopsied before surgery to remove it.

 Stage II